ayush341/Tic-tac-toe/README.md

-A simple tic tac toe game made using javascript css and html.
+A simple tic tac toe game made using html css and javascript